monix/monix-connect/docs/sqs.md

 ## Local testing

+The recommended way to test an application that relies on Sqs is to use docker.
+Below are shown two of the most solutions to getting started:

 ### Localstack
 [Localstack](https://github.com/localstack/localstack) provides a fully functional local AWS cloud stack that in this case the user can use to develop and test locally and offline the integration of the application with SQS.